macroviewer/NexusTrader/README.md

 We recommend exploring related tools and projects that can enhance your trading workflows:

-- **[Nexus](https://github.com/Quantweb3-ai/nexus):** A robust exchange interface optimization solution that integrates seamlessly with trading bots like TradeBotPro, enabling faster and more reliable trading execution.
+- **[Nexus](https://github.com/Quantweb3-ai/nexus):** A robust exchange interface optimization solution that integrates seamlessly with trading bots like nexustrader, enabling faster and more reliable trading execution.

 ## License

-TradeBotPro is available on GitHub under the MIT License.
+Nexustrader is available on GitHub under the MIT License.
 Contributions to the project are welcome and require the completion of a Contributor License Agreement (CLA).
 Please review the contribution guidelines and submit a pull request.
 See the [LICENSE](./LICENSE) file for details.